bosaktrent/DNAC-Automation/README.md

 ## DeviceListToExcel.py

-This script will get a list of network devices from DNAC and present them in an Excel spreadsheet.
+This script will get a list of network devices from Cisco DNA Center and present them in an Excel spreadsheet.